elastic/kibana/src/server/usage/README.md

 ## FAQ

 1. **Can telemetry track UI interactions, such as button click?**
    Brief answer: no. Telemetry collection happens on the server-side so the usage data will only include information that the server-side is aware of.
+There is no generic way to do this today, but UI-interaction KPIs can be tracked with a custom server endpoint that gets called for tracking when the UI event happens.
 2. **Does the telemetry service have a hook that I can call whenever some event happens in my feature?**
    Brief answer: no. Telemetry collection is a fetch model, not a push model.
 Telemetry fetches info from your collector.
 3. **How should I design my data model?**